Katherine Knight: Early life and family

 Barbara's great-grandmother was an Indigenous Australian from the Moree area who had married an Irishman.
 Barbara took pride in this heritage and identified as Aboriginal.
-However, this was kept a family secret due to the racism prevalent in the area at the time, and Barbara's descent became a source of tension for the children.
+However, this was kept a family secret due to the racism prevalent in the area at the time, and Barbara's ancestry became a source of tension for the children.
 Apart from her twin sister, the only person with whom Knight felt a close bond was her uncle, Oscar Knight, a champion horseman.
 She was devastated when Oscar died by suicide in 1969 and continues to claim that his ghost visits her.
 The family moved back to Aberdeen the same year.

 When she attended Muswellbrook high school, Knight became a loner and is remembered by classmates as a bully who stood over smaller pupils.
 She assaulted at least one boy at school with a weapon and was once injured by a teacher, who was subsequently found to have acted in self-defence.
 By contrast, when not in a rage, Knight was a model student and often earned awards for her good behaviour.

 Knight left school at the age of 15, having not learned to read or write.
 She initially worked as a cutter in a clothing factory before moving on to what she described as her "dream job" at a local abattoir, where she began cutting up offal.
 She quickly advanced to boning and received her own set of butchers' knives.
 Knight kept these knives hung over her bed at home, stating that they would always be handy if needed, a practice she maintained until her incarceration.
 Residents of Aberdeen later recalled Knight for her tendency to physically threaten anyone who angered her.